herv3us/herv3us/README.md

 ## Hi there 👋

 Welcome to my GitHub-page, I'm Sofia! <br>
-I have a passion for programming and I’m currently learning testing with TypeScript.
+I have a passion for programming and I’m currently learning TypeScript and testing with jest.

 <br>